UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Decide whether to transfer or start new utility service based on your new location and available providers.

-Knowing when to transfer an account versus when to cancel and restart service depends entirely on where you are moving, how far you are traveling, and which specific providers serve your new neighborhood.
-Before you pick up the phone to arrange your services, you need to verify if you can keep your current utility company or if you must start a new relationship completely from scratch.
-Trying to transfer an account into a territory your provider does not legally cover will result in immediate cancellation, leaving you vulnerable to delays.
+Knowing whether you can simply transfer an account or if you must cancel and restart service depends entirely on your move distance and which providers legally serve your new neighborhood.
+Before you pick up the phone to arrange your services, you need to verify if keeping your current utility company is even an option.
+Trying to transfer an account into a territory your provider does not cover results in immediate cancellation and frustrating move-in delays.

-Understanding the fundamental difference between transferring an active account and setting up new utilities saves you valuable time, protects your credit score from unnecessary hard inquiries, and prevents costly billing errors later on.
-For instance, transferring an account typically preserves your good payment history, while starting fresh puts you at the mercy of new customer evaluations.
+Understanding the fundamental difference saves you valuable time and protects your credit score from unnecessary hard inquiries.
+Transferring an account preserves your positive payment history and preferred billing cycles, while starting fresh means undergoing new customer evaluations.
 We built a simple comparison table to help you understand exactly what to expect from both scenarios.

 FeatureTransferring UtilitiesSetting Up New Utilities